jamietr1/google-docs-writing-tracker/README.md

 Proceed with the following steps to complete the setup.

-B. Google Doc Writing Tracker script setup:
+### Install the scripts:

   1. Create a new Script file called "WritingStats"
   2. When prompted for the type of project, select "Blank Project"
   3. Copy the code from "writing_stats.gs" (in GitHub) and paste it into the code.gs file.
   4. Create a new script file (File->New->Script File) and call it diff.gs.
   5. Copy the code from "diff.gs" (in GitHub) and paste it into the diff.gs file.
-  6. Go into the "code.gs" script.
-There are four values that must be updated:

-      var en_add = "<EMAIL ADDRESS>" -- replace with the email address you want the daily writing to be sent.
-(You can use your Evernote email if you want it to go to Evernote

-      var SANDBOX = "Sandbox";       -- this is the name of your sandbox folder.
-I recommend using this name.

-      var PREV_FOLDER = "Sandbox/Earlier"; -- this is the name of your "Earlier" folder.
-I recommend using this name.

-      var QS_FILE = "<file Id>";     -- this is the file ID you recorded above in step I-1-d

-You should have a Google App Script project now, with 2 scripts in it, code.gs and diff.gs.

-## III.
-Configuring the Automation
+### Configuring the Automation

+  1. Open the WritingStats.gs in the Script Editor.
+  2. Select the code.gs file.
+  3. From the Resources menu, select "Current Project's Triggers"
+  4. Click the "No triggers setup.
+Click here to add one" link.
+  5. Under "Run" select the "getDailyWordCount()" function.
+  6. Under Events, select "Time-Driven" -> "Day Timer" -> "11pm - midnight"
+  7. Click Save

+This will call the getDailyWordCount() function once every day between 11pm and midnight.
+You won't have to run the script manually.
+It will work automatically.

+  1. Open the DailyAlmanac.gs in the Script Editor.
   1. In the script editor, select the code.gs file.
   2. From the Resources menu, select "Current Project's Triggers"
   3. Click the "No triggers setup.
 Click here to add one" link.
-  4. Under "Run" select the "getDailyWordCount()" function.
+  4. Under "Run" select the "getAlmanacText()" function.
-  5. Under Events, select "Time-Driven" -> "Day Timer" -> "11pm - midnight"
+  5. Under Events, select "Time-Driven" -> "Day Timer" -> "Midnight - 1am"
   6. Click Save

-This will call the getDailyWordCount() function once every day between 11pm and midnight.
-You won't have to run the script manually.
-It will work automatically.
+## Configuration (all users)

+  1. Open the WritingStat.gs file in the Script Editor
+  2. Set the file ID in line 3, using the key from the new Writing Data spreadsheet above.

+  var WRITING_DATA = "[YOUR KEY GOES HERE]";

+  3. Click Save.
+  4. Open the DailyAlmanac.gs file in the Script Editor
+  5. Set the file ID in line 5, using the same key you used in Step 2 above.
+  6. Click Save.

-## IV.
-Using the scripts
+# Using the scripts

 One you've set things up as listed above, all you should have to do it write.
 When you create a  new document that you want captured in your daily word count, but sure to put the document in your Sandbox folder.
-This is where the script looks for documents and it is from here that it makes archival copies into the Earlier folder so that is can produce a difference file.
+This is where the script looks for documents and it is from here that it makes archival copies into the Snapshot folder so that is can produce a difference file.

 When I have finished a draft, I usually move the document out of my SANDBOX and into some other folder.
-I purge the Earlier version as well.
+I purge the Spanshot version as well.
 When I start a new draft, I create a new file and drop it in my Sandbox.
 Wash.
 Rinse.
 Repeat.

 The script should run each night between 11pm and midnight.
-This is Eastern Time.
-To change the script to your local time zone, search the code.gs for "EST" and made the proper substitution.
+The script uses your browser time zone to determine your timezone.
 I run the script at this time because I am generally done for the day and I want the script to capture the day's work.
 Some people may be night owls and want the script to run at other times.
 That's fine, but depending on when you run it, you might have to alter the date of the files the script looks for.
 Again, this was written with me and my habits in mind.

-<strong>CAUTION</strong>: You never want to edit the version of the file in the Sandbox/Earlier folder.
+<strong>CAUTION</strong>: You never want to edit the version of the file in the Snapshot (formerly called "Earlier") folder.
 These edits will be over-written each night.
-When you go to edit a file in your Sandbox, be sure you are editing the Sandbox version and not the Sandbox/Earlier version.
+When you go to edit a file in your Sandbox, be sure you are editing the Sandbox version and not the Snapshot version.
 Changes to the latter will likely be overwritten by the script.

 I made my Sandbox folder a starred folder and have a shortcut to that folder that I use so that I don't accidentally edit the earlier version of the file and lose my changes.

-# Setting up the Daily Almanac
+# About the Daily Almanac

 The Daily Almanac is a script that sends out a daily email message to an address that you provide.
 The message includes information about how much you wrote on the previous day, and also highlights and streaks or records you may have set.
 Here is what a typical Daily Almanac message looks like for me: